 The Hydrogen Breath Test for Small Intestinal Bacterial Overgrowth (SIBO) is a non-invasive, accurate and fast tool to identify whether you suffer from this digestive aliment.
 SIBO is a serious and uncomfortable condition that has been underdiagnosed because few doctors have convenient access to this testing.
 Metabolic Solutions makes it easy for you to test for SIBO by providing at home breath test kits and lab services to analyze the breath samples.
 This is the same hydrogen breath test used in many major medical centers.
-We offer the test at a low cash price of $115.00 plus $6.00 shipping charge.
+We offer the test at a low cash price of $125.00 with free shipping and a no questions asked full refund policy .

 Healthcare Professionals can establish an account to receive either lactulose or glucose small intestinal bacterial overgrowth breath test kits without long-term obligation or minimum purchases.
 We may be able to directly bill patient’s health insurance.
 To establish an account, please contact us by email or call customer service toll-free at (866) 302-1998 (Monday – Friday 7:30 AM – 6:00 PM EST).